 The Muskegon Community College Carr-Fles Planetarium is all new and West Michigan’s only free planetarium.
 Since it is open to the public daily, teachers wishing to reserve a private show for their class should make their reservations sooner than later.
 The Carr-Fles Planetarium offers a variety of programs for different age groups starting at age 4 through adult.
 Titles include, “The Zula Patrol: Under the Weather,” “Black Holes: The Other Side of Infinity,” “Undiscovered Worlds,” and many more.

-If you’re heading to the planetarium for a fun educational time, there’s no better way to arrive than an Indian Trails charter.
+If you’re heading to the planetarium for a fun educational time, there’s no better way to arrive than on an Indian Trails charter.
 Learn more about our charter services and plan your field trip to the stars on Indian Trails!
+For more ideas and help with field trip planning, read our blog, "How to Plan a Successful Field Trip."